He has a rather large family, spread out between several states; therefore, all of us only gather twice or so, each year.

 - Cook for 30-35 minutes or until top of cake springs back, when touched.

-- Cool in the pan, on a cooling rack for 10-15 minutes, then flip cake out and allow to completely cool before icing.
+- Cool in the pan, on a cooling rack for 10-15 minutes, then flip the cake out onto some parchment paper and allow it to completely cool before icing.

 - For the Icing: